EMDR and Parts Work Integration

 Should I choose the integration course or the group consultation?

-I am IFS-informed, but I don’t have a lot of practice using IFS interventions.
+I am consider myself parts-informed, but I don’t have a lot of practice using parts interventions.
 Is this course still for me?

 Yes, this course is for you!
-Integrating EMDR and IFS takes practice, and that’s what the bulk of this course is about.
-Many of the therapists I work with have done IFS workshops but haven’t done any experiential learning, so you are in good company no matter what your level of knowledge or experience is.
+Integrative EMDR takes practice, and that’s what the bulk of this course is about.
+Many of the therapists I work with are familiar with the theory of parts work, but haven’t done any experiential learning, so you are in good company no matter what your level of knowledge or experience is.

 I have a sense of how to do this on my own.
 Will an integration course help me?

-Integrating EMDR And IFS Doesn’t Have To Be So Difficult Anymore
+Integrative EMDR Doesn’t Have To Be So Difficult Anymore

-If you’re an IFS-informed therapist who wants to successfully implement parts work into EMDR treatment OR if you are an IFS therapist who wants to integrate EMDR into the IFS steps, I encourage you to email me or use the registration link.
-These courses can help you administer trauma treatment with clear clinical goals, effective IFS interventions, and an enhanced approach to IFS/EMDR integration.
+If you’re therapist informed by working with a client’s parts who wants to successfully implement parts work into EMDR treatment OR if you are a parts work therapist who wants to integrate EMDR into the steps of parts work, I encourage you to email me or use the registration link.
+These courses can help you administer trauma treatment with clear clinical goals, effective parts work interventions, and an enhanced approach to integrative psychotherapy.
 I look forward to working with you!